 Have a Fidelity Investments brokerage account?
-Use our Appreciated Securities Tool to help find the most highly appreciated assets to donate.
+Use our Appreciated Securities Tool when making a contribution to help find the most highly appreciated assets to donate.
 Log in to your Giving Account to get started.

 Best of all, Matt and Veronica were able to lower their tax exposure and recommend a larger grant from their donor-advised fund than they would have been able to if they had sold the shares and donated the net proceeds as they originally planned.

 By contributing the shares to Fidelity Charitable, they were able to eliminate their capital gains tax exposure and take a charitable deduction in the amount of the fair market value of the shares.